grrrwaaa/courses/film6246/unreal.md

 You use the Unreal *Editor* application to author your world.
 Ultimately you will export it as an application (.exe on windows), but most of the time you will edit and also playtest the world via the Editor.
 A *Project* is actually a whole folder of files on your disk, including a .uproject file that keeps the global settings together.
 You can see these files via the Content Browser in the Unreal editor.
 You can see all your projects in the "Library" section of the Unreal launcher.

 Each project has one or more *Levels* (sometimes also called "maps"), which are like 3D scenes or locations into which you place objects to define the world experienced.
 Each level is saved as a separate .umap file.
 All the levels in an Unreal project make up a *World*.

+> I recommend that you do all your development in a single project.
+You can create new levels to try different ideas out, but keeping it all in a single project will make it easier to copy items between levels, and reduce disk space.

 Any object (a player, character, geometry mesh, light, etc.) that can be placed in 3D space (with position/translation, rotation/orientation, scale etc.) is an *Actor*.
 Remember that *Assets* in the content browser are the resources you can place into the world, while *Actors* are instances that use these resources.